Britain speeds towards Brexit as Johnson wins large majority in election

 Educated at Eton, the country’s most elite private school, and known for his bombastic rhetoric, Johnson seemed to critics to be an unlikely candidate to win over working class communities, but Brexit helped him redraw the electoral map.

-In his victory speech, he struck a rare note of humility as he addressed voters who had deserted Labour in his favor.
+In his victory speech, he struck a rare note of humility as he addressed voters who had deserted Labour in his favour.

 “Your hand may have quivered over the ballot paper before you put your cross in the Conservative box, and you may hope to return to Labour next time round, and if that is the case, I am humbled that you have put your trust in me,” he said.